 There are many reasons for the underdiagnosis of SCDS:

-- The syndrome was first described in the medical literature as recently as 1998 and it still remains little known about amongst the majority of medical professionals.
+- The syndrome was first described in the medical literature as recently as 1998 and it still remains little known, or unknown, amongst the majority of medical professionals.

 - The diagnostics require a thorough battery of tests that takes time to perform, and involves equipment that is not always readily available; furthermore very few doctors have adequate training for interpreting the results of the tests.